fabrizioanichini/os/arch/README.md

 - **iwd** - Modern wireless daemon for Wi-Fi connectivity
 - **stow** - Symlink manager for neatly organizing and deploying dotfiles or configs across systems
 - **openssh** - Suite of secure networking utilities based on the SSH protocol for encrypted communication and remote login.
+- **docker** - Suite of develoment tools to accellerate the delivery of apps

 ### Installation Steps